bryanrob/copier/README.md

 # Copier
+*Name is subject to change.*

 ## Summary
 A file copying python script for ensuring that files are properly replicated.

+## Disclaimer
+This project is *very* much in development.
+Some features are missing, and those that are currently implemented **may not work as intended**.

 ## Setup
 If you want to build the program yourself, follow the steps below.